 Dr. Michael Har-Noy, founder and CEO of Immunovative Therapies, Ltd., a biotech company in Israel, has developed a unique biologic, AlloStimTM, which stimulates a patient’s immune response to attack tumor cells.
 This enables a patient’s own immune system to scavenge and destroy all metastatic cells.
 AlloStimTM is made from T-StimTM cells, which are created using unique, patented methods.

-Dr. Michael Har-Noy describes the T-StimTM cells as being made in vitro in a bioreactor.
-These T-StimTM cells are manufactured from T-cell precursors obtained from the serum of normal human donors.
-On the average, 100 million T-StimTM cells can be made from one person’s donor blood.
-After nine days of culturing, about 10 billion T-StimTM cells can be produced.
-Dr. Michael Har-Noy reminds us that there is no need to match the donor to the recipient, as AlloStimTM is deliberately mismatched to the person receiving it.
+Michael Har-Noy says that T-StimTM cells are produced outside the body in a bioreactor.
+T-StimTM cells are produced from T-cell precursors isolated from the blood of normal donors.
+Typically, 100 million of these cells can be made from one normal donor’s blood.
+After a nine day culture process, approximately 10 billion T-StimTM cells can be manufactured.
+There is no need to match donor to recipient, as AlloStimTM is intentionally mismatched to the patient receiving it.

-To make T-StimTM cells, Dr. Michael Har-Noy says that CD4 cells are cultured in medium covered with anti-CD3 and anti-CD28 monoclonal antibodies.
-These monoclonal antibodies, and the cell-to-cell contact, activate the CD4 cells and enable them to mature.
-The cells grow by a minimum of 100-fold throughout the culturing, thus permitting one donor to supply 100 patients with T-StimTM cells.
+To manufacture T-StimTM cells, Dr. Michael Har-Noy says that naïve CD4 cells are cultured on a medium coated with anti-CD3 and anti-CD28 monoclonal antibodies.
+These antibodies, as well as cell-to-cell contact, cause activation and maturation of the CD4 cells.
+The cells multiply at least 100-fold during the culture process, enabling one donor to produce enough T-StimTM cells for 100 patients.

-Dr. Michael Har-Noy will soon test AlloStimTM in a Phase II/III double-blind randomized trial involving patients with pre-treated metastatic breast cancer
+Dr. Michael Har-Noy says that he is preparing to test AlloStimTM in a Phase II/III double-blind randomized trial of pre-treated metastatic breast cancer patients.